Rice Bran Oil - is it really "The Healthy Oil"?

 Many people ask me – Is rice bran oil a good oil to cook with?

 Olive oil remains the best choice for regular use: dressings, dips, baking and moderate-temperature frying.
-We also use sesame oil, coconut oil and clarified butter for pan-frying and roasting.
+We recommend grapeseed oil, coconut oil and clarified butter for pan-frying and roasting.

 What is rice bran oil?